particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 Because of the presence of your server, you should not need to add these credentials to your web or mobile application.

 **Do not share your client ID and secret publically**.
-These credentials provide the ability to fully control your product's devices, and access sensitive information about your organization.
+These credentials provide the ability to fully control your product's devices, and access sensitive information about your product.
 We recommend never publishing the client ID and secret to a GitHub repository.

 *Coming soon: example implementation of client credentials*